Kananaskis Country: Access

-28th G8 Summit in Canada
+28th G8 summit

-On June 26 and June 27, 2002, the area hosted the 28th G8 Summit.
-This annual "Group of 8" Summit was held in Kananaskis Village at the Kananaskis Resort (also called the "Delta Lodge at Kananaskis").
+On June 26 and June 27, 2002, Kananaskis Country hosted the 28th G8 summit.
+This annual summit was held at Kananaskis Village.
 This was the second time Canada used a lodge venue for the G8 Summit, after its inaugural 7th G7 Summit at Montebello, Quebec in 1981.
-So far, it is the only G8 Summit to be held in western Canada.
-The 2002 conference pumped some $300-million into the Kananaskis and Alberta economy; however, security cost taxpayers in excess of $200-million.
+The 2002 conference pumped $300-million into the local economy, however, security cost taxpayers in excess of $200-million.